 As with interviews, conducting a focus group isn't simply a matter of having people in the same place and talking to them.
 Focus group research methods call for intentional planning and organization.
 Here are some considerations to keep in mind when thinking about focus groups.

-The selection of participants is a crucial step in planning a focus group.
+The selection of participants is an important step in planning a focus group.
 Participants should be chosen based on their relevance to the research question.
 They might share a common characteristic (e.g., they are users of a particular service, or they belong to a specific age group), or they may represent a diversity of perspectives on the topic under discussion.

 The group should be small enough to manage (typically 6-10 participants) but large enough to ensure a variety of views.
 In some cases, researchers might choose to conduct multiple focus groups to compare and contrast different groups’ views.